mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * certification - Allowed values are "L0" | "L1" | "L2" based on level of certification.
 * serviceVersion - Version of the MDS specification that is supported.
 * deviceId - Internal ID to identify the actual biometric device within the device service.
 * deviceSubId - [1,2,3]; The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
-The device sub id should be set to 0 if we don't know any specific device sub id.
+The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).
 * callbackId - This differs as per the OS.
 In case of Linux and windows operating systems it is a HTTP URL.
 In the case of android, it is the intent name.
 In IOS it is the URL scheme.
 The call back URL takes precedence over future request as a base URL.
 * digitalId - Digital ID as per the Digital ID definition but it will not be signed.
 * deviceCode - A unique code given by MOSIP after successful registration.